Slate Roof Repair, Install & Replacement Services

 Slate Roofing Installation

 Installing a slate roof requires specialized techniques and equipment.
-At Max Roof, our team has extensive experience with slate roofing installation and replacements.
+At Maxx Roof LLC Denver, our team has extensive experience with slate roofing installation and replacements.
 Installing a new slate roof requires the following steps:

 - Removing existing roofing materials: During a roof replacement, the first step is to remove the existing roofing materials—for example, tile roofing or metal sheets.